utdata/icj-class/bootstrap/bootstrap-class-03.md

 This makes the middle column wider when viewed at the "small" breakpoint or wider, but they each still show over all 12 columns when at the extra-small default breakpoint. **Note that those column numbers add up to 12**.
 If the total is greater than 12, it breaks into a new column.

-Now we will make these columns all the same for the medium breakpoint, without changing the small one.
+Now we will make these columns all the same width for the medium breakpoint, without changing the small breakpoint.

 1. After the col-sm designations in the class, add a space and then this designation for the medium breakpoint: `col-md-4`.
 Do this for all three columns.